tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 For me, working without variables, there was not a silver bullet here.
 I simply had to keep all font sizes and spacing values within the system.
 Easy to do with text - pick only font styles from the generated list.
 With spacing, I had to plug in my utopian values again and again (hence - a lot of peeking)

 If you set up your variables, use those.

+Another option is to use the spacing components in your actual designs, as shown [here](https://utopia.fyi/blog/get-started-with-utopia-figma-plugins/).
+You would just drag the squares into your design.
+The advantage of that is that you can select the spacing variant (s, m, l, xl, etc.) from a drop-down menu, since they are actual Figma components with variants.

 Why autolayout for everything?
 I forget where i read this but the idea was to use grid and flexbox as much as possible. so that most of your frames in figma will be governed by auto layout and most of the spacing decisions will refer to gaps and padding values within these frames. later these will easily translate to flexbox and grid layouts.